Filtrations of Tope Spaces of Oriented Matroids: Introduction

 The fan of a matroid has cones corresponding to the flags of flats of the matroid, hence to its initial matroids.
 The $\ZZ$-sign cosheaf on a matroid fan of an oriented matroid associates to each face the $\ZZ$-tope space of the initial matroid corresponding to the face.
 The cosheaf maps are inclusions of tope spaces.

 Using the above proposition, we can then establish the following theorem for the $\ZZ$-sign cosheaf of an oriented matroid, which is an extension of the $\Ztwo$-sign cosheaf from \cite{RRS2}.
-Notice that we replace the Orlik-Solomon algebra with the {\em Cordovil algebra}.
+We let $\Pfrak_p$ denote a cosheaf formed by the dual Varchenko-Gelfand filtration.
+Notice that in the theorem below, we replace the Orlik--Solomon algebra with the {\em Cordovil algebra}.

 \begin{maintheorem} The integral dual Varchenko--Gelfand filtration produces a filtration of the $\mathbb{Z}$-sign cosheaf on the fan (of the underlying matroid) of an oriented matroid,

 Moreover, for every $p$ there is a short exact sequence of cosheaves where $\mathfrak{A}_p$ is the $p$-th {\em Cordovil cosheaf}.